rjdbcm/Aspidites/docs/README.rst

 -  Ultra-smooth runtime exception handling with useful warnings.
 -  Demonic non-determinism, favors non-termination and type-negotiation (constraint satisfaction).
--  Terseness that mixes keywords and symbolic operations in order to make code both concise ***and*** readable.
+-  Terseness that uses symbolic operations in order to make code both concise ***and*** readable.
 -  Great for writing high-integrity code that works natively with CPython.